DataDog/dd-sdk-ios/docs/trace_collection.md

 {{% /tab %}}
 {{< /tabs >}}

 8. (Optional) To distribute traces between your environments, for example frontend - backend, you can either do it manually or leverage our auto instrumentation.
+In both cases, network traces are sampled with an adjustable sampling rate, a sampling of 20% is applied by default.

 * To manually propagate the trace, inject the span context into `URLRequest` headers: